yabs.io

 behavior_change, design, research, theory - 4 | id:1484380 -

 The Wheel of Progress® is a framework created by Eckhart Boehme and Peter Rochel leveraging jobs-to-be-done principles and methods to evaluate why customers “hire“ a given product or service to accomplish a Customer Job.
-It provides a canvas to be used when conducting consumer research to evaluate the journey a customer takes from first thought to use of the solution (consumption/job satisfaction).
+Jobs to be done It provides a canvas to be used when conducting consumer research to evaluate the journey a customer takes from first thought to use of the solution (consumption/job satisfaction).
 In addition, it enables one to evaluate the four forces of progress at play (push, pull, habits, anxieties) in regards to 'switching behavior'.
 Finally, one is able to evaluate constraints (internal, external, time-based) that impact the customer journey.

 [https://journals.sagepub.com/doi/10.1177/15245004231187134] - - public:weinreich